latysh/kyrgyz-keyboard-layout-mac/README.md

 # Kyrgyz keyboard layout for MAC users.

 Kyrgyz keyboard layout comes by default with Windows operating systems.
 However it is not available by default for OS X. Here is a keyboard layout for you to install and be able to use additional 3 (ү, ө, ң) characters in kyrgyz language.
-Rest of keyboard is same with Russian.
+Rest of the keyboard is same with Russian one.

 ![KG flag](screenshot.png)